 Save the Children is a global leader in helping children fulfill their right to a quality inclusive education.
 We ensure children get ready for and succeed in school – so they can succeed in life.

 In Thailand, we support migrant and refugee children through improving access to quality basic education.We strive to support the most vulnerable children access quality basic education.
 We work with teachers, parents and education leadership to ensure children learn in safe, inclusive and protected environments.
 We ensure young children get a strong start in life by promoting innovative literacy and numeracy programs and actively involving parents in educational and play activities.

-Save the Children is also supporting Thailand’s Ministry of Education to develop a child safeguarding policy in order to strengthen child protection within the education system.
+Save the Children is supporting Thailand’s Ministry of Education to develop a child safeguarding policy to strengthen child protection within the education system.
 This includes raising awareness of child protection issues to educators in the camps so cases of abuse can be more effectively handled and coordinated with law enforcement at the provincial level.
 By 2014, we plan to pilot a child safeguarding programme in 24 educational service areas across Thailand.

 In 2020-2021 we:

 Supported 19,064 refugee children including 3332 children with disabilities access education in school and remotely (distance learning during school closure due to COVID19 outbreaks) in 9 camps in Tak, Mae Hong Son, Kanchanaburi and Ratchaburi Provinces alongside the Thai-Myanmar border.